bsmith89/midas2-wiki/Home.md

 the database construction.
 [Six-digit numeric species ids](s3://jason.shi-bucket/IGGdb2.0/alt_species_ids.tsv) were arbitrarily assigned.
-Instead of species name, these `species_id` are used as species identifier in all the reports generated by MIDAS2.
+Instead of species name, these `species_id` are used as species identifier in all the reports generated by MIDAS 2.0.

 **Genome Taxonomy Database (GTDB)**:
 [GTDB R06-RS202](https://gtdb.ecogenomic.org/stats/r202) contains 45,555